Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 ### Private Cloud
 If your organisation wants some of the operational benefits of the cloud, but you can't hand control of your data assets to a 3rd party, you can create your own *private* cloud.
 It will be very expensive, but you own it, and have full control - *you also have complete responsibility for any mistakes*

-        There is another option called Co-Location (co-lo), where a third party has built a data center, the bricks and mortar, the utilities and networking, but not the servers, the customer brings their own.
-So you use your hardware, you can arrange physical access, but your resources are 'co-located' with other customer, in a shared physical location.
+    There is another option called Co-Location (co-lo), where a third party has built a data center.
+    The bricks and mortar, the utilities and networking are all there, but not the servers, the customer brings their own.
+    You use your hardware and you can arrange physical access, but your resources are 'co-located' with other customers, in a shared physical location.

 ### Hybrid Cloud
 This deployment model is where customers deploy some resources and services on a public cloud provider, and retain some of their solution on-premise.
 These two environments can be connected together to share resources, or kept isolated.
 This can be very useful when an organisation has some sensitive workloads, and some which can be moved to a public cloud.
 However, it's worth remembering that pretty much every company likely has some physical devices, even if it's just the computers their employees use day to day.